 Consider Also: Where's My Tax Refund: An Easy Guide

 Deducting Obligations From Refund

 The IRS refers in Publication 17 to an "Offset against debts."
-If you determine that you are due a refund but you still owe unpaid back taxes, they state that, "All or part of your refund may be used to pay all or part of the past-due amount."
+If you determine that you are due a refund but you still owe unpaid back taxes, the IRS clearly states that they may confiscate the refund to pay some or all of the debt you owe.
 This policy covers all past-due federal income tax, including back taxes you pay monthly on an installment agreement.

 In situations where a joint return is filed but only one spouse owes a past-due amount, the IRS may classify the other spouse as what they call an injured spouse.
 The IRS requires an injured spouse to file Form 8379, "Injured Spouse Allocation."
 There are two qualifications for an injured spouse to receive a refund of an overpayment shown on a joint return.

 First, you must not be legally obligated to pay the past-due amount in question.
 Secondly, an injured spouse must have made and reported tax payments, including federal income tax withheld from your wages, or you must be able to claim a refundable tax credit.